pcrockett/crockett-vps/README.md

 After initial setup, you should see the following new scripts in `/usr/local/bin`:

-* `server-cmd`: The main command that allows you to pull changes from the remote Git repo and apply them on the server
+* `server-cmd`: The main command that makes it easy to pull changes from the remote Git repo and apply them on the server
 * `new-matrix-user`: Create a new matrix user
 * `new-wireguard-peer`: Add a new device to the WireGuard VPN